Arthur Williams (electrical engineer)

-Arthur Williams (August 14, 1868 – April 14, 1937) was an American electrical engineer, executive at the New York Edison Company, Federal Food Administrator of the City of New York, and first president of The National Association of Corporation Schools in 1913.
+Arthur Williams (August 14, 1868 – April 14, 1937) was an American electrical engineer and an executive at the New York Edison Company, a Federal Food Administrator of the City of New York, a local politician in Roslyn Harbor, New York, and the first president of The National Association of Corporation Schools in 1913.

 Biography

 Youth and early career

 Williams was born in Norfolk, Virginia in 1868, the son of Rev. Christopher S. and Hannah Sanford (Rogers) Williams.
 He was educated in the public and private schools of Hartford, Connecticut, and New York City.

 At the age of sixteen, in 1882, he began his business career with an electrical contractor.
 He remained in this position from August, 1884, until February, 1885, when he became an employee of the Edison Electric Illuminating Company of New York, which was succeeded by the New York Edison Company.

 At Edison, Williams was assigned to duty as assistant in the chemical meter department.
 From this period his advancement was rapid, due to his speedy grasp of conditions and the energy he displayed.
 He was made superintendent of interior construction in 1887, and was electrician of the company until 1888, when he was advanced to the position of superintendent of the underground department, general inspector in 1890 and general agent in 1893.